 # Advanced Scripting

-If you're here, you've worked through the [beginners-guide](https://docs.yarnspinner.dev/beginners-guide "mention"), setup the [yarn-spinner-editor](https://docs.yarnspinner.dev/write-yarn-scripts/yarn-spinner-editor "mention"), and learned the [scripting-fundamentals](https://docs.yarnspinner.dev/write-yarn-scripts/scripting-fundamentals "mention") of Yarn Spinner.
+If you're here, you've worked through the [Beginner's Guide](/beginners-guide.md), setup the [Yarn Spinner Editor](/write-yarn-scripts/yarn-spinner-editor.md), and learned the [Scripting Fundamentals](/write-yarn-scripts/scripting-fundamentals.md) of Yarn Spinner.

 Now it's time to look at some more advanced features, including: